We tend to shy away from shows that return regularly on these lists, including Broadway juggernauts such as “The Lion King” and “Les Misérables.”

 ‘The Ally’

 Nubia Monks stood out also in Itamar Moses’ one-act dive in America’s intertwined moral quandaries around Israelis and Palestinians.
 Under Mixed Blood director Mark Valdez, she played a lawyer and ex-girlfriend of Sasha Andreev’s Jewish professor managing the tricky navigation of his students’ passions.
-Andreev reached a career peak in a drama that had commendable turns by Sun Mee Chomet, Ndunzi Kunsunga, David Michaeli, Tic Treitler and Ahmad Maher as a ardent student activist.
+Andreev reached a career peak in a drama that had commendable turns by Sun Mee Chomet, Ndunzi Kunsunga, David Michaeli, Tic Treitler and Ahmad Maher as an ardent student activist.